arkabagchi1993/GROMACS_Files/README.md

 	1 (TIP3P)

+*Point to note*: If you are simulating a protein with multiple side chains, sometimes fixing the side-chains of the PDB acquired from "www.rcsb.org" is required.
+For that use the "spdbv" software as described below.

 **This will generate a file named "conf.gro".** You can also specify the name of the output gro file by `-o name.gro` option.

 	gmx_mpi editconf -f LIG.pdb -o LIG.gro